zendesk/double_doc/readme.md

 | __html_css__         | You can use your own custom CSS document by specifying it's path here.
 | __title__            | The title you want in the generated HTML.
 Defaults to "Documentation".

-If you just want to use double doc to generate your readme.md for github, you should write your source in doc/readme.md and put his in your Rakefile:
+If you just want to use double doc to generate your readme.md for github, you should write your documentation in doc/readme.md and put his in your Rakefile:

 ```ruby
 require 'double_doc'